How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Cause A: Audiences are too narrow.

 Solution A: Increase audience size.
+Broad never has this problem.
 If it’s either MOFU or BOFU, create new audiences or longer time windows.

 Cause B: Manual bids confine deliverability.

-Solution B: Increase the manual bid or switch to automatic bidding.
+Solution B: Increase the manual bid amount or switch to automatic bidding.

 CPMs are High